 Figure 1.
 Partners, Sponsors, and Speaker Affiliations for RMAC 2024 Annual Educational Series Workshop

 The 2024 RMAC Annual Educational Series field tour was attended by approximately 21 participants representing Resource Conservation Districts, the U.S. Forest Fish and Wildlife Service, the Natural Resources Conservation Service, the State Senate, secondary educational institutions, and various conservancies and land management organizations at regional, state, and federal levels.
+This was reduced from an estimated 900 reached in 2023 with 9 workshops, when the budget was not frozen.
+To continue to provide much-needed livestock and vegetation management guidance, the RMAC ramped up efforts to develop resources to assist land managers in the application of prescribed grazing and other related efforts.

 Senate Bill (SB) 675: Prescribed grazing: local assistance grant program: Wildfire and Forest Resilience Task Force (2023-2024) was signed into law by Governor Newsom on September 27, 2024.
 SB 675 was introduced by Senator Monique Limón in February 2023 and sponsored by the California Climate and Agriculture Network (CalCAN).
 SB 675 was related to Assembly Bill (AB) 297: Wildfires: local assistance grant program: prescribed grazing: advance payments in that three elements of SB 675 were copied into that bill (i.e., AB 297) and signed into law in September 2023.
 AB 297 does the following: